Annie Kaszina, Guest Author

 What is it doing to your physical, mental and emotional health?
 Not to mention your quality of life?

 “I’m worried he’ll have a good relationship with someone else?”
 Really?!!
-You’ve savoured the many delights of being in a relationship with him, so you know how good he is at good relationships.
+You’ve savored the many delights of being in a relationship with him, so you know how good he is at good relationships.
 (NOT!?
 Besides, whose life are we talking about here, anyway?
 Whose quality of life is at stake here?
 His?
 Or yours??

 The sooner you stop focusing on his life, and start focusing on your own, the sooner your life will start to improve.